 Prior to joining CVSC, John oversaw the customer service, marketing, and government relations sections of Central Arkansas Water.
 He has also served as the Deputy Director of Upstate Forever and Commissioner of Public Works for the City of Greenville.
 John holds a Bachelor of Science in Biology from Furman University and a Master of Environmental Management from Duke University.
 He is also a 2010 Enviropreneur Fellow from the Property and Environment Research Center.

-Rebecca Haynes, Government Relations Director
+Rebecca Haynes, Deputy Director

 Rebecca brings over ten years of experience working on water policy in South Carolina with communities, utilities, and agencies, most recently at the SC Dept. of Health and Environmental Control and American Rivers.
 A University of Georgia graduate, Rebecca holds an Bachelor’s degree in Political Science, a Certificate in Environmental Ethics, and a Master of Science in Conservation Ecology and Sustainable Development.
 She is also active in the community as Founding Chair and former Board Member of the NoMa Bark Park and Past President of the Earlewood Community Citizens Organization.

 A Columbia native, William joined Conservation Voters following work on a statewide political campaign.
 During his tenure at CVSC, he has led numerous fundraising campaigns and helped build the capacity needed to fund our important work.
 William graduated from Furman University with a degree in Political Science.
 While at Furman, William interned for the European Parliament and the Riley Institute.
 In his free time, William shops at Whole Foods, over-consumes podcasts and reads books about dystopian futures.